TaTooKa/Erzahlspiel/docs/source/pages/worlds/dyingsun/dyingsun.rst

 These are rules pertaining specifically to games of Dying Sun.

-**Load**: Characters can carry as much as makes sense, but more than two *bulky* items (or more than 3 *pieces of armor*) will make you ``Over-encumbered`` (a negative Condition, usually *Mild*, at GM's discretion).
+**Load**: Characters can carry as much as makes sense, but more than two *bulky* items (or more than 3 *pieces of armor*) will make you ``Over-encumbered`` (a negative :hoverxref:`Condition <conditions>`, usually *Mild*, at GM's discretion).

 **Skill Tiers**: Use the :hoverxref:`Descriptor Tiers <descriptor-tiers>` optional rule for skills.
 You can have a skill at ``Adept``, ``Expert`` or ``Master`` level.

 **Item Durability**: Items in Dying Sun have different :hoverxref:`material qualities <materials-table>`, and as an added **risk** to any roll, they could break on bad outcomes.

-**Defense**: Each piece of armor can be broken separately as *Defense* to avoid receiving a *Condition* from a physical source of damage.
+**Defense**: Each piece of armor can be broken [#]_ separately as *Defense* to avoid receiving a *Condition* from a physical source of damage.
 Some weapons can be broken too, depending on the type of incoming damage (at GM's discretion).
 Sometimes this is a choice the characters take, to avoid taking damage themselves.
 Sometimes they break as a consequence of a bad roll result.

+.. [#] An item only breaks if it was of Low Quality (or had been degraded to Low Quality).
+Medium Quality items *degrade* to Low when instructed to break, and High Quality items degrade to Medium.

 Character creation
 ------------------